 But not everyone feels that way.
 Despite the stereotypes about women and shoes, I think that many of us struggle to track down styles that suit our tastes AND lifestyles.
 Shoes get worn harder than clothing in most cases, and that makes buying them far trickier.
 A dress has to work with body shape … but shoes have to be comfortable, affordable, stylish, AND work perfectly with a multitude of outfits under a multitude of circumstances.
 So cultivating a lasting, useful, beautiful collection of shoes can be quite a project, and some women would rather focus on objects of style that require less versatility and research.

-But in the interest of cooking up some discussion about amassing a great group of shoes, I went against my own grain and assembled a list of shoe types that I believe every woman should own.
+And since I know at least some of you readers are wondering how to get a great shoe wardrobe started, I went against my own grain and assembled a list of shoe types that I believe every woman should own.
 Or, at least, every woman who works in an office, academic, or similar environment and deals with seasons.
-I know these lists may make your blood boil, but consider this a mere launch pad for debate!
+If these lists may make your blood boil, I totally understand – but here’s hoping it’s a helpful resource for some!

 Pumps: In my opinion, pumps are the most versatile style of shoe.
 They work for women of nearly all ages, heights, styles, and income brackets.
 The can be easily dressed up or dressed down.
 They come in a HUGE variety of styles, from sky-scraping heels to kittens, from snub toes to exaggerated points, and there’s something for every woman.
 A set of great pumps in your favorite neutral is a must.

-Comfortable, stylish flats: I live for heels, but I also believe that owning and wearing a variety of shoe heights is best policy for most women.
-And flats are a non-negotiable must.
+Comfortable, stylish flats: Owning and wearing a variety of shoe heights is best policy for most women, and flats are a non-negotiable must.
 If oxfords irk you, try ballet flats or Mary Janes.
 There is a style of comfortable, flat, walkable shoe out there that will suit your exact style preferences.

-Fancy sandals: In my opinion, fancy sandals should cover two jobs.
+Dressy/fancy sandals: In my opinion, fancy sandals should cover two jobs.
 They should add sass to workweek outfits during the summer, but they should also be dressy enough for special occasion wear.
 There’s something about a sandal that makes it capable of crossover.
-Seek a style that has versatility and a bit of flash or funk.
+Seek a style that has versatility; Metallics are great for this style of shoe.
+Black-tie-appropriate shoes may not be as versatile, but not everyone needs a pair of those.
+It’s super handy to have pairs that work for cocktail parties and more casual gatherings.

-Fancy closed-toe shoes: Fancy happens when it’s cold and/or wet outside, too.
-So find a chic pair of special occasion shoes that will keep your tootsies warm and dry.
-These shoes, too, should be capable of spicing up a workweek ensemble as well as taking you gracefully to the ball.
+Dressy/fancy closed-toe shoes: Fancy happens when it’s cold and/or wet outside, too.
+So find a chic pair of dressy shoes that will keep your tootsies warm and dry.
+Ideally these shoes, too, should be capable of spicing up a workweek ensemble as well as taking you gracefully to an evening event.

 All images courtesy Zappos.com.